-I am so excited to share Dr Mark Hyman's upcoming book, The Blood Sugar Solution 10 DAY DETOX DIET with you over the next couple of weeks.
-I interviewed Dr Hyman last month, and will share my full review and interview in a couple of weeks closer to the February 25th launch date.
-Until then, I am going to share a few of the delicious recipes contained in the book.
-I have made many of the recipes over the last couple of weeks proving that this is definitely not a diet of deprivation.
+I am so excited to share Dr Mark Hyman's upcoming book, The Blood Sugar Solution 10-Day Detox Diet with you over the next couple of weeks.
+I've made many of the recipes over the last couple of weeks proving that this is definitely not a diet of deprivation.
 The diet is not strictly plant based.
+There are recipes containing lean animal protein.
 But, there are plenty of recipes for vegetarians and vegans.
-But, there are also recipes containing lean animal protein.
 So, there is something for everybody.

 Dr Hyman and his team invited me and two readers to participate in a beta test group to follow his 10-Day Detox Diet program with other bloggers and patients.
 I posted on my facebook page asking for volunteers and was overwhelmed with people wanting to change their lives with this program.
 Everybody was a worthy and deserving candidate, and I was so overwhelmed wanting to give a spot to everybody that I had Dr Hyman's team choose Melissa Giammarco Longmire and Rachel Joy Cole to take part.